 If you are on the search for a less hectic lifestyle for your retirement, look no further than Turks & Caicos.
 This little bundle of 8 islands (main islands) are the perfect location for someone wanting to lay by the beach and enjoy a laid back beach lifestyle with a beach bar at arms reach.
 There is no need to worry about being too secluded here, as there is an abundant expat community that is continuously growing.
 Turks & Caicos is growing in real estate, and that is allowing future retirees to purchase a home near these beautiful beaches for a very reasonable price.

 Choosing one of these top 5 countries in the Caribbean to retire is an exciting opportunity.
 As an expatriate moving abroad for retirement, it is crucial to remember to obtain Global Health Insurance before departure.
 Global health insurance is the safest and most reliable option for long-term global medical care.
 International health insurance has the ability to travel with you from country to country.
-This is extremely important for expat retirees who plan on visiting family back home for holiday seasons.
-Contact Expat Financial for expert advice and to discuss your international insurance needs and requirements.
+This is extremely important for expat retirees who plan on visiting family back home for holiday season.
+Feel free to contact Expat Financial for expert advice and to discuss your international insurance needs and requirements.
+We are very experienced in sourcing global medical coverage for Caribbean residents!